 Rev. Thomas Yuen

-Reverend Sam J. Ferretti Jr. was born on May 10, 1947, in Pittston, PA, the son of Sam and Olga Ferretti.
-He attended Hughestown Grade School and St. John the Evangelist High School, Pittston, graduating in 1965.
+Reverend Sam J. Ferretti Jr. was born in Pittston, PA, the son of Sam and Olga Ferretti.
+He attended Hughestown Grade School and St. John the Evangelist High School, Pittston.

 After high school Rev. Ferretti attended King’s College where he earned a Bachelor’s Degree in Psychology in 1970.
 Having entered St. Pius X Seminary, Dalton, Pa., Rev Ferretti was sent for theological studies to Christ the King Seminary, Bonaventure University, Olean, NY where he earned a Master’s Degree in Theology in 1974.